-The use of a VMP is aimed at offences where the circumstances of the offence need to be taken into account in delivering fair and proportionate enforcement action.
-For some cases we may need to liaise with the Crown Office and Procurator Fiscal Service (COPFS) to decide whether referral to COPFS is more appropriate.
+A VMP is aimed at offences where the circumstances of the offence need to be taken into account in delivering fair and proportionate enforcement action.
+For some cases we may need to liaise with the Crown Office and Procurator Fiscal Service (COPFS) to decide whether referral to COPFS for consideration of prosecution is more appropriate.